How to Clean a Pressure Cooker: 7 Simple Steps to Keep it Like New in 2026

 1. Daily Maintenance: Post-Meal Cleanup

 After cooking each meal, don't just leave the pot in the sink.
-Wash the inner pot with warm, soapy water immediately.
+Wash the inner pot with warm, soapy water immediately to prevent grease buildup.

 - Avoid Scratches: Always use a soft sponge.
 Steel wool or abrasive pads can ruin the finish of your stainless steel or non-stick pot.